 Tiger’s Nest is the most iconic image of Bhutan.
 It is a monastery that requires a 5 km. hike through a well laid out trail – Fit people can do this trek in 2-2.5 hours, we took almost 4 hours as we walked slowly and took frequent breaks.
 Before starting, we had rented a hiking pole for support during the trek – cost Rs.
 100 per pole.
 We also had to purchase entry tickets costing Rs.
 1000/- per person for entering the monastery at the top.
 Tickets can be purchased either before starting the trek or at the top after reaching.

 The Monastery is situated at a height of about 3100 meters above sea level and the height gain from the starting point of the trek is about 700 meters.
 However, as we near the monastery, we need to go down about 15 storeys and climb up again about 20 storeys to reach it.
 There are actual steps at this point – both for climbing down and for the climb up.
-This is the most challenging past as once the body gets used to climbing down, it does not want to climb up again.
+This is the most challenging part as once the body gets used to climbing down, it does not want to climb up again.

 According to legend, Guru Rinpoche, or Guru Padmasambhava, is said to have reached Bhutan from Tibet by riding on the back of a tigress (hence the name Tiger’s Nest).
 He explored numerous caves and cliffs, meditating to conquer local demons.
 Most of his time was dedicated to the mountainside overlooking the Paro Valley, where he blessed the area that eventually evolved into one of Bhutan’s most sacred monasteries—Paro Taktsang, also known as Tiger’s Nest.